WA’s carbon-pricing program nears $1 billion in revenue, far outpacing early estimates

 “We support linkage of Washington’s cap-and-invest program with California and Quebec’s market — a market that has been effectively driving down emissions for over 10 years,” a PSE spokesperson continued.
 “We believe linkage is critical to controlling costs for customers, while driving meaningful and efficient reductions in emissions.”

-PSE serves some 1.2 million electric customers and another 850,000 natural gas customers mostly in northwest Washington.
+PSE serves some 1.2 million electric customers and 850,000 natural gas customers mostly in Northwest Washington.

 The state Utilities and Transportation Commission recently approved the utility’s request to begin charging natural gas customers for costs associated with compliance with the state’s program.